SandraLouise/INVPG_annot/README.md

                         Path to a VCF file.
   -g INPUT_GFA_FILE, --input_gfa_file INPUT_GFA_FILE
                         Path to a GFA-like file.
+  -o, --output_prefix OUTPUT_PREFIX
+                        Name of output BED file (without file extension).
+Can be a path to control output directory.
   -d DIV_PERCENTAGE, --div_percentage DIV_PERCENTAGE
-                        Originally intended as the estimated percentage of genome divergence.
                         This parameter controls the leniency of the algorithm towards allele size difference (in nt) in the first step of variant/bubble filtering.
-                        Now advised to be set as `-d 10` regardless of genome divergence level.
+                        Only the non-reference alleles that have a size difference <= d% will go through the annotation step. (default: 10) -m MINCOV, --mincov MINCOV
+                        Minimum coverage of inversion signal as fraction of bubble length.
+                        (default: 0.5)
-  -k, --keep_files      Keep temporary files after pipeline completion (mostly for debugging purposes).
+  -k, --keep_files      Keep temporary files after pipeline completion (mostly for debugging
-  -r REFERENCE_PATH, --reference_path REFERENCE_PATH
-                        ID for reference to use in output.
+                        purposes).
   -t THREADS, --threads THREADS
-                        Number of threads used for parallelization (minimap2).
+                        Number of threads used for parallelization (only for minimap2).
-  -m MINCOV, --mincov MINCOV
-                        Minimum coverage of inversion signal.
-Advised to be set at 0.5.
 ```

 Example command line: